-A Any swimmer starting before the starting signal is given shall be disqualified if the referee independently observes and confirms the starter's observation that

-- a violation occurred.
+- A Any swimmer starting before the starting signal is given shall be disqualified if the referee independently observes and confirms the starter's observation that a violation occurred.
 Swimmers remaining on the starting blocks shall be relieved from their starting positions with the "Stand up" command and may step off the blocks.
 The starter shall restart the race upon signal by the referee. - B If the starting signal has been given before the disqualification is declared, the race shall continue without recall.
-If the referee independently observes and confirms the starter's observation that a violation occurred, the swimmer or swimmers who have false started shall be disqualified upon completion of the race in accordance with 102.15.2.. - C If the recall signal is activated inadvertently, no swimmer shall be charged with a false start and the starter shall restart the race upon signal by the referee. - D A swimmer who would otherwise be charged with a false start may be relieved of the charge if the false start was caused by the swimmer's reaction to the "Stand up" command. - E A swimmer shall not be disqualified for an illegal starting position at the start if the race is permitted to proceed.
-Enforcement of the correct starting position is the responsibility of the starter.
+If the referee independently observes and confirms the starter's observation that a violation occurred, the swimmer or swimmers who have

+- false started shall be disqualified upon completion of the race in accordance with 102.15.2. - C If the recall signal is activated inadvertently, no swimmer shall be charged with a false start and the starter shall restart the race upon signal by the referee. - D A swimmer who would otherwise be charged with a false start may be relieved of the charge if the false start was caused by the swimmer's reaction to the "Stand up" command. - E A swimmer shall not be disqualified for an illegal starting position at the start if the race is permitted to proceed.
+Enforcement of the correct starting position is the responsibility of the starter. - 103.8.7 Warning Signal-With the exception of relays, in events 500 yards or longer the starter or a designee shall sound a warning signal over the water at the finish end of the lane of the leading swimmer when that swimmer has two lengths plus 5 yards or 5 meters to swim.
-103.8.7-Warning Signal

-With the exception of relays, in events 500 yards or longer the starter or a designee shall sound a warning signal over the water at the finish end of the lane of the leading swimmer when that swimmer has two lengths plus 5 yards or 5 meters to swim.
 As an alternative, a bell warning signal may be given over each lane by a lane judge or timer in that lane.

-103.8.8-Deliberate Delay or Misconduct
+103.8.8 Deliberate Delay or Misconduct

-- A Any swimmer who delays the start by entering the water or by willfully or deliberately disobeying the command to step on the blocks or to take a starting position, or for any other misconduct taking place at the start, may be disqualified from the event by the starter with the concurrence of the referee. - B Swimmers who fail to appear at the starting platform ready to swim in time for the initial start of their heat shall be disqualified by the referee.
+- A The starter shall report a swimmer to the referee for delaying the start, for willfully disobeying an order or for any other misconduct taking place at the start, but only the referee may disqualify a swimmer for such delay, willful disobedience or misconduct. - B The referee shall disqualify a swimmer who fails to appear at the starting platform ready to swim in time for the initial start of the heat.